rosell-dk/webp-convert/README.md

     )
 ));
 ```
+This used to be the preferred way of adding cloud converters, because it allows putting converters to the list without removing the default ones.
+That way, if new converters should arrive, they would be included in the list.
+However, if you use *wpc*, you probably want that to prioritized over *gd* and *imagick*.
+In that case, you will have to go for the `converters` option, rather than the `extra-converters` option.

 ### More on the `$logger` parameter
 WebPConvert and the individual converters can provide information regarding the conversion process.
 Per default (when the parameter isn't provided), they write this to `\WebPConvert\Loggers\VoidLogger`, which does nothing with it.